LordFluffyPants/LordFluffyPants.github.io/about.md

 Hello my name is Jake and I have been playing video games since I was five years old.
 I am currently studying computer science at [Christopher Newport University](http://cnu.edu) and wish to be involved in creating games using what I have learned.
 Some of my favorite game genres are: strategy, 4x, fighting, moba, ARPG, and MMO.
 To see the games that I am currently playing check out my [Steam profile](http://steamcommunity.com/id/LFP/).

 ####Review Criteria
-My goal when reviewing games is to convey how fun the game is to me and if I would recommend this at full asking price at time of review.
-I plan to go over my gameplay experiences, story, ascetics, and mechanics.
+My goal when reviewing games is to convey how fun the game is to me.
+I pick games that I feel stongly about, weither it be in a positive light or a negative one.
+I plan to go over my gameplay experiences, story, ascetics, and mechanics if they are relevent to the gameplay.

 ###TK Stamm
 I'm Tk, I play games.
 Many games, for unhealthy periods of time.
 Then I spout opinions about them with friends, and some of the more cohesive stuff ends up here.
 I play an odd assortment of stuff, but mostly obsess about more challenge-oriented stuff such as the Souls series and high end raiding.
 Check out my [Steam profile](http://steamcommunity.com/profiles/76561198033602993/).